alverena/documentation/user_guide/email_configuration.rst

 |

--  Click **Save Settings** in the top right corner to save your configurations.
+-  Click :guilabel:`Save Settings` in the top right corner to save your configurations.

 Google integration
 -------------------